What are Excel FIND and SEARCH functions?

 Rather than showing an error message if the given search term is not found, you may use the IFERROR function with FIND for displaying a descriptive message e.g. “Search term not found”.

-See an example below where a user may enter any text in the B10 cell.
-The entered text will be searched in B3 cell.
-I used the IFERROR/FIND combination and entered various texts including that does not exist.
-Have a look at formula and results:
+The entered text will be searched in the B3 cell.
+I used the IFERROR/FIND combination and entered various texts including those that do not exist.
+Have a look at the formula and results:

 The Formula:

-1 =IFERROR(FIND(B10,B3), "Given text is not found!")
+=IFERROR(FIND(B10,B3), "Given text is not found!")

 The results:

-See another one with IFERROR message:
+See another one with an IFERROR message:

 The Visio is not found in the B3 cell.
 Rather than showing an error, the “Given text is not found!” message is displayed.